DerKonverter/Brave-Skript-Debian-Ubuntu-Mint/README.md

 Or you can download the file and then make an executable file out of it.
 (Terminal Command: chmod +x Script) (of course you have to be in the script's folder).
 After that you can execute it with the command: ./Script.

+The commands are from the official Brave website: https://brave.com/linux/#debian-ubuntu-mint